 The maximum number of transmitting Sidelink processes associated with the Sidelink HARQ Entity is 16.
 A sidelink process may be configured for transmissions of multiple MAC PDUs.
 For transmissions of multiple MAC PDUs with Sidelink resource allocation mode 2, the maximum number of transmitting Sidelink processes associated with the Sidelink HARQ Entity is 4.
 A delivered sidelink grant and its associated Sidelink transmission information are associated with a Sidelink process.
 Each Sidelink process supports one TB.

-For each sidelink grant, the Sidelink HARQ Entity shall:
+For each sidelink grant that is not on SL-PRS dedicated resource pool, the Sidelink HARQ Entity shall:

 1> if the MAC entity determines that the sidelink grant is used for initial transmission as specified in clause 5.22.1.1; or